naveen-turkar/Spotify-Social-Media-Analytics/README.md

 - Built a moving average chart to analyze follower trends
 - Analyzed correlation between Ad Spend and Follower Growth/App Downloads

+# Spotify Social Media Analytics

+## Project Overview

+This project focuses on analyzing Spotify's social media data to evaluate content performance, audience engagement, platform performance, hashtag and content strategy, campaign effectiveness, and follower retention and loyalty.

+The analysis was performed using Microsoft Excel.

+## Project Objective

+The objective of this project is to analyze Spotify's social media data and identify patterns and insights related to engagement, platform performance, content strategy, campaign effectiveness, and follower retention.

+## Tool Used

+- Microsoft Excel

+## Analysis Performed

+- Data Preprocessing and Cleaning
+- Engagement Analysis
+- Platform Performance Analysis
+- Hashtag and Content Strategy Analysis
+- Campaign Effectiveness Analysis
+- Follower Retention and Loyalty Analysis

 ## 📊 Key Insights & Recommendations

 - **Best-performing platform:** [fill in]